-- My Counsel and The VERDICT: While the client was originally arrested for grand theft, The Charges were downfiled to the misdemeanor, petit theft.
-Once that was accomplished, I negotiated a deferral agreement, whereby the client completed a theft class and minimal community service, and the case was dismissed.
+- My Counsel and the VERDICT: While the client was initially arrested for grand theft, The Charges were downfiled to the misdemeanor, petit theft.
+Once that was accomplished, I negotiated a deferral agreement whereby the client completed a theft class and minimal community service, and the case was dismissed.

 GRAND THEFT & FELON IN POSSESSION OF A FIREARM, West Palm Beach, FL.

-- The Incident: I took over this case from another attorney, because the client was dissatisfied with the representation that he was receiving from the other attorney.
+- The Incident: I took over this case from another attorney because the client was dissatisfied with the representation he received from the other attorney.

 - The Charges: Grand theft of a firearm.
 Felon in Possession of a Firearm.

-- My Counsel & Defense: When I was retained, the client was being offered a prison sentence (3 year minimum mandatory charge); I drafted and filed a lengthy Motion to Suppress.
+- My Counsel & Defense: When I was retained, the client was offered a prison sentence (3-year minimum mandatory charge); I drafted and filed a lengthy Motion to Suppress.

-- The VERDICT: The State agreed to drop the firearm charge and sentence client to straight probation without any further incarceration for the grand theft charge.
+- The VERDICT: The State agreed to drop the firearm charge and sentence the client to probation without further incarceration for the grand theft charge.
 Firearm charge dropped.

-If You’ve Been Charged Call West Palm Beach Theft Attorney Josh LeRoy Because Experience Wins.
-Can You Afford To Lose?
+Charged?
+Call West Palm Beach Theft Attorney Josh LeRoy Because Experience Wins.
+Can You Afford to Lose?